jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/getting-started.md

 ```

-You successfully deployed the CRM, Spring Boot VMware GemFire/Pivotal
+You successfully deployed the CRM, Spring Boot [vmware-gemfire-name]/Pivotal
 Cloud Cache `ClientCache` application to the cloud!

-In this final incarnation of our CRM, Spring Boot application, SBDG yet
+In this final incarnation of our CRM, Spring Boot application, [spring-boot-gemfire-name] yet
 again handled many different concerns for us so we did not need to.
 This
 is in addition to all the things mentioned above when running the
 application locally as well as running the application using a
 client/server topology.
 Now, we also benefit from:

-1. SBDG figures out the connection criteria needed to connect your
+1.  [spring-boot-gemfire-name] figures out the connection criteria needed to connect your
     client to the servers in the Pivotal Cloud Cache (PCC) cluster,
-    which is technically extracted from the VCAP environment.
-SBDG will
+    which is technically extracted from the VCAP environment. [spring-boot-gemfire-name] will
     connect the Spring Boot app to the PCC Locators.

-2. SBDG automatically authenticates your Spring Boot app with the PCC
+2.  [spring-boot-gemfire-name] automatically authenticates your Spring Boot app with the PCC
     cluster providing your app was correctly bound to the PCC service
     instance so the app can access the servers in the cluster.

 3. If Transport Layer Security (TLS) were required and SSL enabled, you
     could simply set the
     `spring.data.gemfire.security.ssl.use-default-context` property in
-    Spring Boot’s `application.properties` and SBDG would connect your
+    Spring Boot’s `application.properties` and [spring-boot-gemfire-name] would connect your
     client to the Locator(s) and Servers in the PCC cluster using SSL.

-4. SBDG still sends configuration metadata to the PCC cluster to ensure
+4.  [spring-boot-gemfire-name] still sends configuration metadata to the PCC cluster to ensure
     the correct Region and Index configuration on the server-side to
     match your client app.